Ying Da: Career

 In 2009, he starred in an espionage thriller called The Message with Zhou Xun, Li Bingbing, Zhang Hanyu, Huang Xiaoming, Alec Su, and Wang Zhiwen.
 The film was directed by Chen Kuo-fu and Gao Qunshu and based on Mai Jia's novel.
 That same year, he had a minor role in Huang Jianxin and Han Sanping's historical film The Founding of a Republic.

-In 2010, Ying Da co-starred with Guo Tao, Hu Jing, Ada Choi and Kingdom Yuen in the romantic film The Love Clinic.
+In 2010, Ying co-starred with Guo Tao, Hu Jing, Ada Choi and Kingdom Yuen in the romantic film The Love Clinic.
 That same year, he had key supporting role in East Wind Rain, a spy drama starring Liu Yunlong, Fan Bingbing and Li Xiaoran.
 He co-starred with Zhu Shimao, Chen Peisi, Vivian Wu and Qiao Renliang in the comedy film Under the Influence.
-Ying Da also hosted the Chinese version of Family Feud from October 2010 to January 2011.
+Ying also hosted the Chinese version of Family Feud from October 2010 to January 2011.

 In 2011, he had a supporting role in the horror thriller film The Devil Inside Me.
 The film was directed by Zhang Qi and starred Tony Leung Ka-fai, Kelly Lin, Huang Weide and Anya Wu.
 He had a minor role in the romantic comedy Dear Enemy, which starred Xu Jinglei, Stanley Huang, Gigi Leung, Aarif Rahman, Christy Chung, Michael Wong, and Zhao Baogang.

 In 2012, he played Mr. Ming, the lead role in Hu Qiang's You and Me, costarring Tarcy Su and Jeff Chang.
 He was nominated for Golden Lotus Award for Best Actor at the 2nd Macau International Movie Festival.

-In 2014, Ying Da played the lead role in the comedy film Hot Blood Band, alongside Chen Xiang, Leon Dai, Anthony Wong, Kathy Chow and Cai Ming.
+In 2014, Ying played the lead role in the comedy film Hot Blood Band, alongside Chen Xiang, Leon Dai, Anthony Wong, Kathy Chow and Cai Ming.

 Personal life

-Ying Da has married three times.
-His first wife was his university alumni at Peking University Ge Xin, they married in 1985 and divorced in 1987.
+Ying has married three times.
+His first wife was his schoolmate at Peking University, Ge Xin.
+They married in 1985 and divorced in 1987.

-He married for the second time in 1989 in Beijing, to actress Song Dandan, the couple had a son Ying Rubin.
+He married for the second time in 1989 to actress Song Dandan.
+The couple have a son Ying Rubin, who goes by Batu.
 They divorced in 1997.

-On February 24, 1997, Ying Da married Liang Huan (梁欢), 8 years his junior, in Beijing.
-They have a son Ying Rudi and a daughter Ying Wendi.
+On February 24, 1997, Ying married Liang Huan (梁欢), 8 years his junior, in Beijing.
+They have a son Ying Rudi, who is a member of the China men's national ice hockey team, and a daughter Ying Wendi.

 Ancestry

 His great-grandfather Ying Lianzhi (英敛之; 1867–1926) was the founder of Takungpao and Fu Jen Catholic University.
-His great-grandmother Aisin Gioro Shuzhong (爱新觉罗·淑仲) was a member of the Qing dynasty royal family.
+His great-grandmother Shuzhong (淑仲) was a member of the Qing dynasty royal family.
 His great-maternal grandfather Cai Rukai (蔡儒楷; 1867–1923) was president of National Beiyang University.
 His grandfather Ying Qianli (英千里; 1900–1969) was a professor at National Taiwan University and Fu Jen Catholic University.
 His grandmother Cai Baozhen (蔡葆真) was president of Beijing Children's Library.